 In some cases, the findings concerning the relationships between SETs and the characteristics of students, courses, and teachers are contradictory so they do not promote any conclusive idea of factors that could potentially bias SETs scores.
 However, the effect of the possibly biasing factors on SETs is relatively small and this has to be taken into account.
 Beran and Violato (2005), Spooren (2010), Smith et al. (2007) found that various characteristics explained only a minimal portion of the total variance in SETs scores.
-The same results are emerging in a study carried out in University of Padua (Dalla Zuanna et al. 2015)
+The same results are emerging in a study carried out at the University of Padua (Dalla Zuanna et al. 2015)

+The second aspect concerns the quality of teaching.
 A clear definition and understanding of what good teaching is, represents a pre-requisite for the development of reliable SETs instruments.
 Nevertheless, it is really complex to define the quality of something because it depends on various elements: "Quality is not a unitary concept, it is open to multiple perspectives.
-Different interest groups, or stakeholders, have different priorities" (Newton 2007, 15).
-Moreover, the meaning of quality itself seems critical.
-In 1993 Harvey and Green proposed five conceptions of quality: excellence, perfection, fitness for purpose, value for money and transformation.
-This last term gives back to quality its real meaning: the contribution to change (quality is transformation, Harvey 2006).
+Different interest groups, or stakeholders, have different priorities" (Newton, 2007, p.
+15).